jsantiago611/spectacular-anemone/src/pages/blog/family-discipleship.md

     way, many of us will see faith sparked in the lives of our children through intentional discipleship.”

-*   1

-*   2

-*   3

-*

 ### How to use this book:

 *   Read actively, making notes, answering questions, and filling in the charts.

-If married, read with spouse “to help you get in sync”.
-If single or have an unbelieving spouse, “use as a motivator to ask some of your trusted church community to go through the framework of time, moments, and milestones…”
+If married, read with spouse *“to help you get in sync”. *If single or have an unbelieving spouse, *“use as a motivator to ask some of your trusted church community to go through the framework of time, moments, and milestones…”*

 ### What we are not saying about leading your family: 24